Code4HR/welcome/index.md

 We meet in person on a regular basis at {{page.meetup-location}}.
 We use Meetup.com for organizing in-person events.
 Our schedule is {{page.schedule}}.
 We connect online through {{page.communication}}.

+## Required Tools

+Bring your laptop/tablets as it's typically a working group with the occasional presentation.
+Free wifi is provided.

 ## How Decisions Are Made